Distinguished Agrologist Award

 Honourary Life Membership

-Open to any non-member without the qualifications necessary for registration.
+Open to any non-agrologist without the qualifications necessary for registration.

-An Honourary Life Membership may be presented out of respect and in recognition of Saskatchewan achievements in and service to agriculture, bioresources, food, or the environment, but without the usual prerequisites, duties, or obligations of membership contained in The Agrologists Act and the Institute’s Bylaws.
+An Honourary Life Membership may be presented out of respect and in recognition of Saskatchewan achievements in and service to agriculture, bioresources, food, or the environment, without the usual prerequisites, duties, or obligations of full registration contained in The Agrologists Act and the Institute’s Bylaws.

 Agrology Excellence (AGEX) Award